iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.15.0/report.md

 > terrible<br> :date: __2020-11-03 01:18:47__

 > Absolut joke of an app.
 Today is Oct 22nd and I wanted to see details under the Stats tab for a more detailed look at local cases.
 Latest data shown is from September 25th!?!?
 Really!?!
 Useless app...uninstalled!<br> :date: __2020-10-22 22:05:52__

-> This is not the app you want.
-It notified me to post a positive interaction on a wall.
-I don't want to be notified of any thing that is not a covid exposure by a covid app<br> :date: __2020-10-10 18:21:58__